History of Loudoun County

 At the same time, the metropolitan Washington, D.C., area began a period of rapid growth.
 Major road improvements made commuting from Loudoun County much easier, attracting more and more people to the eastern part of the county.
 In the last three decades, the population of Loudoun County nearly quadrupled.

-Today, Loudoun County is a growing, dynamic county of about 330,000 people.
+Today, Loudoun County is a growing, dynamic county of over 400,000 people.
 Loudoun is known for its beautiful scenery, rich history, healthy diversity of expanding business opportunities, comfortable neighborhoods, and high quality public services.